MuGdxy/GalDesigner/Documents/GalEngine.VisualObject.md

 ### Resource Member

-- `BackGround`: A image.
+- `BackGroundImage`: A image.
 Default is null.
 - `TextBrush`: Text Brush.
 Default is black.
 - `BackGroundBrush`: BackGround Brush(only use when `BackGround` is null).
 Default is null.
 - `BorderBrush`: Border Brush.
 Default is black.